Safe Interactions via Monte Carlo Linear-Quadratic Games: Simulations

 Increasing $\alpha \rightarrow \infty$ causes the human to always take the optimal action, while decreasing $\alpha \rightarrow 0$ causes the human to act randomly \cite{fridovich2020confidence}.
 In our simulations we set $\alpha = 7.5$.
 When computing the cost for future timesteps the simulated human assumes the robot will repeat its most recent action $u^{t_0}$ (e.g., the robot will keep moving with the same velocity).
 In each environment the human had a task that was independent of the robot's objective --- for instance, in \textit{driving} the human tried to reach their own goal position.

 \p{Results} The results from our first simulation are summarized in \fig{sims1}.
-Across all three environments, \textbf{MCLQ} achieved costs that were closest to the Nash Equilibrium (\textbf{NE}) while also requiring the least amount of computation time.
+Across all three environments, {MCLQ} achieved costs that were closest to the upper value of the game (\textbf{NE}) while also requiring the least amount of computation time.
 In \textit{point-mass} we highlight that all methods reached similar cost; this matches our expectations, because \textit{point-mass} was an LQ system.
-By contrast, in non-LQ systems (\textit{driving} and \textit{manipulator}) the LQ approximations made by \textbf{NPG} and \textbf{ILQ} fell short, leading to suboptimal performance.
-Computing the exact solution with \textbf{NE} was time-consuming and not always feasible: indeed, in the $26$-dimension \textit{manipulator} task, we were unable to compute the true \textbf{NE} because of the high-dimensional and continuous state-action space.
+By contrast, in non-LQ systems (\textit{driving} and \textit{manipulator}) the LQ approximations made by {{DARE-nA}} and {ILQ} fell short, leading to suboptimal performance.
+Computing the exact solution with {NE} was time-consuming and not always feasible: indeed, in the $26$-dimension \textit{manipulator} task, we were unable to compute the true {NE} because of the high-dimensional and continuous state-action space.

 \p{Adjusting Safety Margins} As discussed in Section~\ref{sec:practice}, one feature of our approach is the designer-selected safety margin.
 MCLQ robots reason over the worst-case human action within bounds $\lambda$.
 By increasing $\lambda$ in \eq{dkl} the designer makes the robot more risk-averse (i.e., the robot considers larger deviations from the nominal human model).
 Conversely, decreasing $\lambda$ makes the robot more risk-seeking (i.e., the robot increasingly relies on its human model).
 Within our simulations from \fig{sims1} we left this value of $\lambda$ fixed at risk-neutral behavior.
 Now we explore how increasing and decreasing $\lambda$ changes the robot's performance in a modified \textit{point-mass} environment.